The following guidelines apply to all customers who send their goods to Lufapak GmbH and their locations in Germany

 The contents of a mixed pallet must be recognizable from the outside by means of labels analogous to the packing list.
 A label must therefore be attached to the outer packaging for each part number.

 In the case of mixed pallets, the different parts must be separated from one another and sub packaged.
 Each sub-packaged package must be marked with a label so that the contents and quantity are immediately recognizable.
 The sub-package must be manually manageable and not weigh more than 23 kg.
 If the sub-package is heavier, the supplier must use a separate pallet for the sub-quantity.

 Each “MIXED LOAD” pallet must have an identification of the part contents to enable efficient verification and localization of the parts.
 This can be achieved either by using content labels or a pallet packing list.
-The contents labels or packing list must be affixed to the side (not the front or back) of the pallet, clearly visible and identifiable.
+The content labels or packing list must be placed to the side (not the front or back) of the pallet, clearly visible and identifiable.

-When transporting parts in mixed loads, the following requirements must be observed in order to avoid a handling and restacking charge.
+When transporting parts in mixed loads, the following requirements must be observed to avoid a handling and restacking charge: